Run DMC Logo

 The massive letters correspond to the Franklin Gothic Heavy style.
 This grotesque was created by Morris Fuller Benton in 1902.
 Despite its age, it does not look outdated or irrelevant.
 The logo uses a modified version of the font, with altered thicknesses of some glyphs.

 The inscription in rich black creates an impression of strictness and seriousness, while the two red stripes harmoniously complement it.
-The contrasting palette is eye-catching, especially when the emblem is on a white background.
+The contrasting palette is eye-catching, especially when the emblem is white.